Browse any list of awards that Colorado wineries have won for their products in recent years, and you'll find that many of the winners are red wines.

 For wine buyers, here's where the fun starts.
 Most wineries in the Grand Valley and throughout the rest of Colorado have tasting rooms where potential buyers can sample a variety of wines before deciding which to purchase.
 Wineries typically carry their own brands, although some also sell non-competing varieties from other wineries.

 Many liquor stores in the Grand Junction area carry a variety of locally produced wines.
 For example, The Colorado Wine Room, 455 Kokopelli Blvd. in Fruita (next to the Colorado Welcome Center), sells many different varieties.

 "Wine is such a personal preference type of beverage that we try to have a lot of different lines available," Foster says.

 Colorado red wines also are available at restaurants throughout the Grand Junction area.
-For example, locally produced wines are on the wine lists at 626 on Rood, located at 626 Rood Ave. in downtown Grand Junction; The Winery, 642 Main St. downtown; il Bistro Italiano, 400 Main St.; and Dolce Vita, 336 Main St., as well as at many other restaurants in the city.
+For example, locally produced wines are on the wine lists at 626 on Rood, located at 626 Rood Ave. in downtown Grand Junction; The Winery, 642 Main St. downtown; il Bistro Italiano, 400 Main St.; as well as at many other restaurants in the city.